 An incident in New Delhi saw an 18-year-old man killed when his throat was slit by a stray Chinese Manja.
 When the police arrived at the scene, they found a stray bloody Manja (Source).

 During festivals, incidents of bird and human injury are common.
 It has caused activists to insist on using threads that aren’t lethal.
 One of the reasons Chinese Manja has become more common than traditional manja is that it is less expensive.
 (Source).

 Despite being banned by several governments, the manufacture and sale of this line is still prevalent.
 Activists also mention that after the Sankranti festival, the calls for bird rescues are usually on the rise.
 It happens after the monsoon, in particular, because birds are in search of safe places on trees to nest their young.

 As mentioned before, kite fighting involves kite lines that have abrasives coated on them.
 Different areas have different rules for the sport.
 The competition entails either two or more participants.
 The participant that cuts down their opponent’s kite wins.
 When the competition involves multiple people, the contestant who wins is whose kite is the last one flying (Source).

 There are two standard cutting methods that kiters use.
-It is the release cutting and the pull cutting.
+They are release cutting and pull cutting.
 Release cutting involves reeling outlines, while pull cutting involves pulling the line.
 The skill of the kite flyer, speed, and agility also determine the winner.

 Having the right line certainly does help.
 The six cord Manja, nine cord Manja and 12 cord Manja are all effective depending on the kites one intends on flying.
 The six cord is recommended for small kites, and the nine cord is recommended for small and medium kite sizes.
 The 12 cord is excellent for bigger kites (Source).